 It must be a heavy-duty mixer; whole wheat flour is very thick (it has all the fiber in it that they take out of the store-bought bread!).
 Newer American made mixers will not hold up (according to our customers who have tried them).
 The older (10+ years) Kitchen Aid will work if you can find one.
 But, why not get a mixer designed for the job?
 The mixer can be used for your general mixing needs as well as making bread dough.

-The Electrolux/Magic Mill Assistent- This is the closest thing to a commercial mixer you can buy.
-It’s made by Electrolux of Sweden.
+The Ankarsrum Original- This is the closest thing to a commercial mixer you can buy.
+It’s made in Sweden.
 It can mix and knead up to 9 loaves worth of dough at a time.
-The Assistent uses a roller and scraper assembly to mix and knead the dough in a manner that is closer to hand kneading.
+The Anakarsrum uses a roller and scraper assembly to mix and knead the dough in a manner that is closer to hand kneading.

 YOU NEED WHEAT

 To make a yeast bread, you will need hard red or hard white wheat.
 For pastries, pancakes, biscuits, or any baking powder/baking soda recipe, you can use a soft white wheat (the hard wheat can be used for these recipes, but the soft wheat will be lighter).

 If you can, get a bucket of hard red wheat AND a bucket of hard white wheat.
 Experiment, see which type your family likes best.
 OR, get a bucket of one type and ask for a few pounds of the other.
 The red has the "nutty" flavor we all associate with whole wheat.
 The white wheat is milder than the red, and is more suitable for breads with toppings or fillings, or where you don’t want to taste as much of the bread (our Ruben Bread and Turkey-Sausage Bread are stuffed; pizza and coffee cake have toppings; French bread and cakes taste better with white wheat).

 Click here to read Sue’s article, "A Few Words About Wheat", which is also in our "Recipe Collection".